jmquigley/util.fixture/README.md

 The cleanup function only needs to be called once per testing file.
 The class keeps track of all test directories that were created when the Fixture is instantiated and removes them when the cleanup is called.

 Note that when using [ava] the hook `test.after.always` is executed within each separate test file and NOT once per overall test execution.
 This code needs to be part of each test file to clean up the files related to those tests.
 If this is not executed, then all of the temp files created by the fixture will remain (and you will be required to clean them up).
 Note that this process has intermittent issues on Windows.
-It seems that the [fs-extra remove function](https://github.com/jprichardson/node-fs-extra/blob/master/docs/remove.md) will occassionaly fail when trying to delete files if Windows still has a process attached to it (like file explorer).
+It seems that the [fs-extra remove function](https://github.com/jprichardson/node-fs-extra/blob/master/docs/remove.md) will occasionally fail when trying to delete files if Windows still has a process attached to it (like file explorer).

+See [tests.js](https://github.com/jmquigley/util.fixture/blob/master/test/tests.ts) in this repository for examples of these usage patterns.

 ## API